smt970913/ConMED-RL/README.md

 For datasets that contain medical terminology in different languages (e.g., German in the SICdb), we provide an interface for calling large language model tools to perform translation and terminology lookup. **The large language model tools are used exclusively for translation purposes and are designed to maintain strict data privacy and confidentiality.**

 #### Data Availability
-The original medical research datasets (MIMIC-IV and SICdb) are not included in this repository due to privacy and licensing requirements.
+The original medical research datasets (MIMIC-IV, SICdb and NWICU) **are not included in this repository due to privacy and licensing requirements**.
 However, they can be obtained from authorized sources:

 - **MIMIC-IV**: Available through [PhysioNet](https://physionet.org/content/mimiciv/3.1/) following proper data use agreements.
 - **SICdb**: Available through [PhysioNet](https://physionet.org/content/sicdb/1.0.8/) following proper data use agreements.
+- **NWICU**: Available through [PhysioNet](https://physionet.org/content/nwicu-northwestern-icu/0.1.0/) following proper data use agreements.

 Please ensure you have the appropriate permissions and follow all data use agreements when accessing these datasets.

+**Note**: Note that to demonstrate our algorithm's performance, we have included preprocessed MIMIC-IV data in the `processed_data_discharge.zip` under `Experiment Notebook`.
+This data, which we used in our discharge decision-making task, is provided solely for testing purposes to verify that the algorithm runs correctly (after extraction).

 ### OCRL Algorithm Module